Sochi International Airport

-Sochi International Airport (Международный Аэропорт Сочи; IATA: AER, ICAO: URSS) is an airport located in the Adler District of the resort city of Sochi, on the coast of the Black Sea in the federal subject of Krasnodar Krai, Russia.
+Sochi International Airport (Международный Аэропорт Сочи; IATA: AER, ICAO: URSS) is an international airport located in the Adler District of the resort city of Sochi, on the coast of the Black Sea in the federal subject of Krasnodar Krai, Russia.
 Sochi International Airport is among the ten largest Russian airports, with an annual passenger turnover of 5.2 million.

 The airport is run by an international joint venture of Basic Element group, Sberbank and Changi Airports International.
 The airport has been recognized as the best regional airport at the 3rd annual forum "Development of Russia and CIS airports – 2013", held by Adam Smith Conference.
 Sochi International Airport was the main gateway during the 2014 Winter Olympics.
 It served over 350,000 passengers on February 1–28, 2014.
 Over 2,800 tons of luggage was handled during the Olympic period.

+As of 2024 it is the 5th busiest airport in Russia and Post-Soviet states.

 History

 1941–1991

 The original airfield was constructed to protect Russia's Black Sea coast during World War II; construction took place between 8 July and 1 September 1941, on the site of the liquidated state seed farm "Chernomorets".
 By order of the Chief of the Office of Civil Aviation, the site became an established airport on 23 November 1945.

 In 1956, the first terminal building (now the old building) and the airstrip runway-1 were built.
 Approximately 35,000 passengers and 1000 tons of cargo passed through the airport in 1957.
 From 1960 to 1965, passenger and baggage halls, a 200-room hotel, radio navigation and landing systems were all added to the airport as passenger traffic constantly increased.
 The Order of the Red Banner of Labor was awarded to the airport in August 1966 for its high performance.